Luisa Valverde: Career

-She won the gold medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Valverde won the gold medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She was eliminated in her first match in the 55 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She won the gold medal in her event at the 2022 South American Games held in Asunción, Paraguay.

-She won the silver medal in the women's 55 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
+Valverde won the silver medal in the women's 55 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.

-She won one of the bronze medals in the women's 57 kg event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+Valverde won one of the bronze medals in the women's 57 kg event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
 She won the gold medal in her event at the 2023 Dan Kolov & Nikola Petrov Tournament held in Sofia, Bulgaria.
+Two months later, she also won the gold medal in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
+Valverde won one of the bronze medals in the women's 57 kg event at the 2023 Pan American Games held in Santiago, Chile.
+She defeated Betzabeth Sarco of Venezuela in her bronze medal match.

+Valverde won a bronze medal in the women's 57 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+A few days later, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, she earned a quota place for Ecuador for the 2024 Summer Olympics held in Paris, France.
+She competed in the women's 57 kg event at the Olympics.
+Valverde lost her second match against Tsugumi Sakurai of Japan and she was eliminated in the repechage by Hannah Taylor of Canada.